-Jennifer Waldron, Director of the Program in Medieval and Renaissance Studies, specializes in the fields of Renaissance drama and post-Reformation religious controversy in England.
+Jennifer Waldron, Director of the Literature Program, specializes in the fields of Renaissance drama and post-Reformation religious controversy in England.
 Her interests include comparative media studies, ritual and performance theory, and histories of gender and the body.
 She received her BA in Comparative Literature (French, Spanish, and English) from Oberlin College, her MA in English Literature from New York University, and her PhD from Princeton University.

 Research and Publications

-“Dead Likenesses and Sex Machines: Shakespearean Media Theory,” forthcoming in A Handbook of Shakespeare, Gender, and Embodiment (Oxford, 2014), edited by Valerie Traub.
+“Dead Likenesses and Sex Machines: Shakespearean Media Theory,” for A Handbook of Shakespeare, Gender, and Embodiment (Oxford, 2016), edited by Valerie Traub.

 “Shakespeare, Synaesthesia, and Post-Reformation Phenomenology,” Criticism 54.3 (2013): 403–417, in a special issue on “Shakespeare and Phenomenology,” ed.
 James Kearney and Kevin Curran.

 “Of Stones and Stony Hearts: Desdemona, Hermione, and Post-Reformation Theater,” in The Indistinct Human in Renaissance Literature (Palgrave, 2012), ed.
 Jean Feerick and Vin Nardizzi.

 “Reading the Body,” chapter 36 of A New Companion to Renaissance Literature and Culture, ed.
 Michael Hattaway (Blackwell, 2010).

 Gender and the Body on the Early Modern Stage